uvarc/rc-learning/content/courses/parallel-computing-introduction/parallel_software_approaches.md

 ## Extend Existing Languages

 Another option is to add functions to a sequential language that create and terminate processes, synchronize processes, and allow processes to communicate.
-This has a numbe of advantages: it is theeasiest, quickest, and least expensive approach.
+This has a number of advantages: it is the easiest, quickest, and least expensive approach.
 It allows existing compiler technology to be leveraged.
 Minimal retraining of programmers is necessary.

 Unfortunately, this can be very difficult to implement, thus compromising availability and uptake.
 Work continues in this area with two examples being [UPC++](https://upcxx.lbl.gov/docs/html/guide.html) (Unified Parallel C++) and [Co-Array Fortran](https://docs.nersc.gov/development/programming-models/coarrays/).
 Both implement a parallel model called Partitioned Global Address Space (PGAS).
 Arrays are distributed over processes in a manner that is transparent to the programmer.
 UPC++ is an extended version of the language and must be installed separately, whereas Co-Array Fortran has been incorporated into the language standard from 2008 onward.